natix-x/Delivery-Time-Prediction/README.md

 ### General info:
 The aim of this task is to explore 'droptime' database and complete assigned tasks.
+It foucuses mainly on creation high quality reports easy to understand for non-technical people.

 ### Requirements and used libraries:
 python 3.11+, pandas, seaborn, matplotlib, numpy

+### Database
+Droptime.sql was used it to create a database and populate it with data.
+MySQL was used as SQL-compliant relational database engine.
+Data definition is also available in 'database' directory.

 ### Part 1.
 Data modelling [SQL]
 * creation of database: 'droptime' and population it with data based on the received SQL Script: 'droptime.sql'